 Your devices may not be able to communicate until you add a payment card.
 Code on the device will, however, continue to run.

-No. There is an MFF2 (surface mount) Twilio Super SIM integrated into the imp006 Breakout Board.
+No. There is an MFF2 (surface mount) Super SIM* integrated into the imp006 Breakout Board.

-No. impOS is built to make use of Twilio SIMs only.
+No. impOS is built to make use of Super SIMs only.

-The imp006 Breakout Board features a Nano (4FF) SIM slot to enable the use of Twilio’s NB-IoT SIMs and Super SIMs with narrowband support.
+The imp006 Breakout Board features a Nano (4FF) SIM slot to enable the use of NB-IoT SIMs from KORE Wireless/Twilio and Super SIMs with narrowband support.
 The built-in SIM does not support NB-IoT at the time.

-No. Your relationship is just with Twilio, for both the SIM and the service.
+No. Your relationship is just with KORE Wireless, for both the SIM and the service.

 The Electric Imp offering is uniquely designed with a security-first architecture that fully integrates all 7 layers of security, from the edge device silicon and secure boot all the way to the cloud, and includes continuous security maintenance and updates of devices in the field for the lifetime of the product.